junxit/us-congress-bills-110/bill.md

 ## § 7.
 Powers

-Paragraph (a)(1) of section 300105 of title 36, United States Code, is amended by striking “bylaws” and inserting “policies”.
+Subsection (a)(1) of section 300105 of title 36, United States Code, is amended by striking “bylaws” and inserting “policies”.

 ## § 8.
 Annual meeting